 'Mysta of the Moon' (Planet Comics #40).

 Fran Hopper was one of the few female artists active during the Golden Age of American comic books in the 1940s.
-She mainly worked through Robert Iger's studio on Fiction House features.
-Among her series were 'Gale Allen and the Girl Squadron' (1944) and 'Jane Martin' (1946-1947).
-Hopper also continued other artists' features like 'Patsy Walker', 'Mysta of the Moon' (1945-1947) and 'Camilla' (1945-1947).
+She mainly worked through the S. M. Iger Studio on Fiction House features.
+Besides her own features 'Gale Allen and the Girl Squadron' (1944) and 'Jane Martin' (1946-1947), Hopper also continued other artists' features like 'Patsy Walker', 'Mysta of the Moon' (1945-1947) and 'Camilla' (1945-1947).

 Early life and career

-Fran Hopper was born in 1922 as Frances R. Deitrick in the U.S. state Maryland.
-She spent most of her childhood in New Jersey, however.
-Deitrick was one of several female comic book artists entering the field during the early 1940s.
+Fran Hopper was born in 1922 as Frances R. Deitrick in the state of Maryland, but spent most of her childhood in New Jersey.
+In the early 1940s, Deitrick was one of several female comic book artists entering the American comic book industry.
 By 1942, the US had joined World War II, and many male authors were drafted.
-Packager Jerry Iger and his editor Ruth Roche thus hired Deitrick and other women such as Ruth Atkinson, Lily Renée and Marcia Snyder to fill their places.
-Iger's studio produced complete comic books for publishers like Fiction House.
-Deitrick's first known contribution appeared in Planet Comics #23 of March 1943.
-She started signing her work Fran Hopper after marrying Dr. John B. Hopper II in 1944.
+To fill their places, packager Jerry Iger and his editor Ruth Roche hired Deitrick and other women, such as Ruth Atkinson, Lily Renée and Marcia Snyder.
+Iger's studio produced full comic books for publishers like Fiction House.
+Initially working under her maiden name, she started signing her work Fran Hopper after marrying Dr. John B. Hopper II in 1944.

 'Yank Aces of World War II - Lt.
 Kenneth A. Walsh' (Wings Comics #43).